junqing-zhang/junqing-zhang.github.io/_pages/about.md

 * [Publons](https://publons.com/researcher/3021376/junqing-zhang/){:target="_blank"} profile

+[Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open soon on the 31 January 2023.
+If you are interested in wireless security and wireless sensing, please drop me an email with your CV.

 ## [News](/news/)
 _The dataset and code of our paper entitled “Towards Scalable and Channel-Robust Radio Frequency Fingerprint Identification for LoRa'' have been made available.
 Download from: [Dataset](https://ieee-dataport.org/open-access/lorarffidataset){:target="_blank"} and [code at github](https://github.com/gxhen/LoRa_RFFI){:target="_blank"}._
 * 7 November 2022: Our paper, “FewSense, Towards a Scalable and Cross-Domain Wi-Fi Sensing System Using Few-Shot Learning'' has been accepted by IEEE Transactions on Mobile Computing.
 Congratulations Guolin.
 The code will be made available soon.
 Please stay tuned.